Considering a Union? Don’t vote before you see this (for employees only).

 Labor Law Guide

 This helpful guide to the National Labor Relations Act is published by the National Labor Relations Board, the government agency that enforces the labor laws.
-Click to download the guide.
-Pay special attention to:

 • Page 9 (union security clauses can require you to pay money to union or be fired)